Some minority groups missed at higher rate in 2020 US census

 The results of U.S. Census Bureau's Post-Enumeration Survey showed that most racial and ethnic minorities were overlooked at statistically significant higher rates than a decade ago, with the Asian population being an exception.
 The survey measures whether certain populations were undercounted or overrepresented in the census.
 Overcounts take place, for example, if someone owns a vacation home and is counted there as well as at a permanent home address.

 The Black population in the 2020 census had a net undercount of 3.3%, while it was almost 5% for Hispanics and 5.6% for American Indians and Native Alaskans living on reservations.
 Those identifying as some other race had a net undercount of 4.3%.
-The non-Hispanic white population had a net overcount of 1.6%, and Asians had a net overcount of 2.6%, according to one of the reports.
+The non-Hispanic white population had a net overcount of 1.6%, and Asians had a net overcount of 2.6%, according to the results.

 In the 2010 census, by comparison, the Black population had a net undercount of more than 2%, while it was 1.5% for the Hispanic population.
 There was almost a 4.9% undercount for American Indian and Alaskan Natives living on reservations, and it was 1.6% for people identifying as some other race and 0.08% for Asians.
 The non-Hispanic white population had a net overcount of 0.8%.